France-ioi/taskgrader/README.md

 * `defaultDependencies-[language]` (optional): default dependencies for that language; if not defined, it will fallback to `defaultDependencies` or to an empty list
 * `defaultFilterTests-[language]` (optional): default glob-style filters for the tests for that language; if not defined, it will fallback to `defaultFilterTests` or to an empty list

-### genStdTaskJson.py
+### Grading a solution

-Once you have a task directory with a `defaultParams.json`, you can use `genStdTaskJson.py` to generate the some standard JSON data (to use as input to the taskgrader) to evaluate a given solution against that task.
+`stdGrade.sh` allows to easily grade a solution.
+The task path must be the current directory, or must be specified with `-p`.
+It will expect to have a `defaultParams.json` file in the task directory, describing the task with some variables.
+Note that it's meant for fast and simple grading of solutions, it doesn't give a full control over the evaluation process. `stdGrade.sh` is a shortcut to two utilities present in its folder, for more options, see `genStdTaskJson.py -h`.

-Basic usage: `genStdTaskJson.py [SOLUTION]...` will generate the JSON data on standard output.
+Basic usage: `stdGrade.sh [SOLUTION]...` from a task folder.

-Use `genStdTaskJson.py -h` for the full options.

-### stdGrade.sh

-`stdGrade.sh` is a simple script using `genStdTaskJson.py` to generate a standard JSON, pass it to the taskgrader and then summarize the results with `summarizeResults.py`.
-It will give you a simple evaluation of a solution against a task and give you summarized results.

-## Internal functions (for developers)
+## Internal workings (for developers)

 `evaluation` is the evaluation process.
 It reads an input JSON and preprocesses it to replace the variables.

-It compiles and executes with the functions `cachedExecute` and `cachedCompile`.
-These functions need the informations from the function `getCacheDir` to know whether some results are already cached; if there are some, they fetch files from the cache, else they call their counterparts `execute` and `compile` to actually execute and compile. `compile` uses `getFile` to fetch the source and dependency files into the working directory. `execute` uses `capture` to save the contents of a file into a `captureReport` in the output JSON.
+Each program is defined as an instance of the class Program, that we `compile`, then `prepareExecution` to set the execution parameters, then `execute` with the proper parameters.

+Languages are set as classes which define two functions: `getSource` which defines how to search for some dependencies for this language, and `compile` which is the compilation process.

+The cache is handled by various Cache classes, each storing the cache parameters for a specific program and giving access to the various cache folders corresponding to compilation or execution of said programs.